-In 2016-17 we welcomed 22 apprentice Firefighters and three support service apprentices, following our plan to recruit and develop young people into careers across the Fire Authority and in line with the Government’s nationwide commitment to create three million apprenticeships by 2020.
+In 2018-19 BFRS will welcome a further 12 apprentice Firefighters, continuing its plan to recruit and develop young people into careers across the Authority and the Government’s nationwide commitment to create 3 million apprenticeships by 2020.

-The Firefighter apprentices will train for the same qualification that trainee firefighters have to attain and are employed through the Apprentice Training Agency (ATA).
-They offer us an opportunity to refresh the workforce, while we continue to plan and develop our operational resources for the future.
+The Firefighter apprentices will train for the same qualification that trainee firefighters have to attain and are employed via the Apprentice Training Agency (ATA).
+They offer BFRS an opportunity to refresh the workforce, while the organisation continues to plan and develop its operational resources for the future.